Torsors on the complement of a smooth divisor: The corrected statement of the Nisnevich conjecture and our main results

 \bthm[\S\ref{pp:BQ-pf}] For a regular ring $R$ containing a field and a totally isotropic reductive $R$-group scheme $G$, every generically trivial $G$-torsor over $\bA^d_R$ descends to a $G$-torsor over $R$, equivalently,

 \ethm

-The equivalence of the three formulations follows from the Grothendieck--Serre conjecture, more precisely, by \Cref{thm:main-DVR}, a $G$-torsor over $\bA^d_R$ is generically trivial, if and only if it is Zariski locally trivial, if and only if it is Nisnevich locally trivial.
+The equivalence of the three formulations in \Cref{thm:BQ-ann} follows from the Grothendieck--Serre conjecture: by \Cref{thm:main-DVR}, a $G$-torsor over $\bA^d_R$ is generically trivial, if and only if it is Zariski locally trivial, if and only if it is Nisnevich locally trivial.
 The generic triviality assumption is needed because, for instance, for every separably closed field $k$ that is not algebraically closed, there are nontrivial $\PGL_n$-torsors over $\bA^1_k$, see \cite{CTS21}*{Theorem~5.6.1~(vi)}.
 The total isotropicity assumption is needed because of \cite{BS17a}*{Proposition~4.9}, where Balwe and Sawant show that a Bass--Quillen statement cannot hold beyond totally isotropic $G$.
-For earlier counterexamples to generalizations of the Bass--Quillen conjecture beyond totally isotropic reductive groups, see \cite{Par78} and \cite{Fed16}*{Theorem 3 (ii) (whose assumptions can be met thanks to Remark 2.6 (i))}.
+For earlier counterexamples to generalizations of the Bass--Quillen conjecture beyond totally isotropic reductive groups, see \cite{OS71}*{Propositions 1 and~2}, \cite{Par78} and \cite{Fed16}*{Theorem 3 (ii) (whose assumptions can be met by Remark 2.6~(i))}.

 \Cref{thm:BQ-ann} was established by Stavrova in \cite{Sta22}*{Corollary 5.5} by a different method, and in the case when $R$ contains an infinite field already in the earlier \cite{Sta19}*{Theorem 4.4}.
 Prior to that, the case when $R$ is smooth over a field $k$ and $G$ is defined and totally isotropic over $k$ was settled by Asok--Hoyois--Wendt: they used methods of $\bA^1$-homotopy theory of Morel--Voevodsky to verify axioms of Colliot-Th\'{e}l\`{e}ne--Ojanguren \cite{CTO92} that were known to imply the statement, see \cite{AHW18}*{Theorem~3.3.7} for infinite $k$ and \cite{AHW20}*{Theorem 2.4} for finite $k$.
-As was explained in \cite{Li21}, one could also check these axioms directly, without $\bA^1$-homotopy theory.
 For regular $R$ of mixed characteristic, \Cref{thm:BQ-ann} is only known in sporadic cases, for instance, when $G$ is a torus, see \cite{CTS87}*{Lemma 2.4}, as well as \cite{torsors-regular}*{Section~3.6.4} for an overview.

-We obtain \Cref{thm:main-DVR} by refining the Grothendieck--Serre type strategies used in \cite{Fed22b} and \cite{split-unramified}.
-In fact, we use the geometry of the affine Grassmannian $\Gr_G$ through self-contained inputs from the survey \cite{torsors-regular} that mildly generalized corresponding results of Fedorov from \cite{Fed22a} to establish the following new type of Grothendieck--Serre result that is valid over arbitrary base rings.
+We obtain \Cref{thm:main-DVR} by refining the Grothendieck--Serre strategies used in \cite{Fed22b} and \cite{split-unramified}.
+In fact, we establish the following version of Grothendieck--Serre valid over arbitrary base rings.